enhance-dev/enhance.dev/app/docs/md/elements/state/attributes.md

 HTML attributes are written in all lowercase characters.
 Because [all attribute names on HTML elements get lowercased](https://html.spec.whatwg.org/multipage/dom.html#embedding-custom-non-visible-data-with-the-data-*-attributes:~:text=All%20attribute%20names%20on%20HTML%20elements%20in%20HTML%20documents%20get%20ASCII%2Dlowercased%20automatically) by the HTML parser, we recommend **not** using casing methods such as `camelCase` or `PascalCase` when naming your attributes.

-Of particular concern here is that [the `attributeChangedCallback` function](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#responding_to_attribute_changes) will not fire for attributes with uppercase characters (because of the aforementioned parser behaviour).
+Of particular concern here is that [the `attributeChangedCallback` function](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#responding_to_attribute_changes) will not fire for attributes with uppercase characters (because of the aforementioned parser behavior).
 Therefore, attributes named with multiple words should be delimited using `kebab-casing` or `snake_casing` (or not delimited at all).

 | case | attribute | JS access | `attributeChangedCallback` |
 |---|---|---|:-:|